Bombings, bombardments kill across Syria

 The Local Coordination Committees, an opposition group in Homs, put the death toll on Thursday alone as high as 110 by nightfall, though it is impossible to verify such accounts.

-Bombardments were also brought to bear on the rebel-held city of Zabadani, in the mountains 20 km (15 miles) northwest of Damascus, where clashes took place between government forces and army defectors, the Observatory for Human Rights said.
+Bombardments were also brought to bear on the rebel-held city of Zabadani, in the mountains 20 km (15 miles) northwest of Damascus, where clashes took place between government forces and army defectors, the observatory said.

+In Geneva, the United Nations human rights office said Syrian officials suspected of committing or ordering crimes against humanity should face prosecution in the International Criminal Court.

 (Additional reporting by Dominic Evans in Beirut, John Irish in Paris, Stephanie Nebehay in Geneva; Writing by Angus MacSwan in Beirut; Editing by Alastair Macdonald)